ksensazli/PCL_Project_Final/README.md

 • samplePCD() - This function uses the UniformSampling filter from the PCL library to downsample the cloud member variable. <br />
 • viewPCD() - This function opens a window for visualizing the cloud member variable using the PCL visualization library.
 The window remains open until it is closed by the user. <br /> <br />
 2. Segmentation <br /> <br />
-&emsp; This is a C++ class called Segmentation that provides functions for colorizing and segmenting point cloud data stored in PCD (Point Cloud Data) files. <br />
+&emsp; This is a C++ class called Segmentation that provides functions for colorizing and segmenting point cloud data stored in PCD (Point Cloud Data) files.
 The class has a member variable cloud of type PointCloud<PointXYZ> which is a data structure for storing point cloud data in the PCL (Point Cloud Library) library. <br />
 &emsp; The class has the following functions: <br />
 • colorizingPCD(string file_path) - This function reads a PCD file from the given file_path and stores the data in the cloud member variable.
 It then creates a new point cloud of type PointCloud<PointXYZRGB> where each point in the original cloud is colored red (255, 0, 0).
 The colored point cloud is then passed to the viewerPCD() function for visualization. <br />